jameswquinn/preact-pixelperfect/README.md

 # PreactPixelPerfect

-PreactPixelPerfect is an advanced image loading and optimization library for Preact applications.
-It provides lazy loading, responsive images, background image handling, and more, all with a focus on delivering pixel-perfect results.
+PreactPixelPerfect is an advanced image loading library for Preact applications, offering lazy loading, responsive images, background image handling, and more, with an enhanced blur-up/LQIP effect.

 ## Features

 - 🖼️ Lazy loading of images and iframes
 - 📱 Responsive image loading with `srcset` and `sizes` support
 - 🌄 Background image lazy loading with `bgset` support
-- 🌫️ Blur-up effect for smoother loading
+- 🌫️ Advanced blur-up effect for smoother loading
 - 📡 Device and network-aware image loading
 - 🖼️ Support for `<picture>` element and multiple image formats
 - ⚡ Critical image handling for above-the-fold content